 There are two crucial things you need to make sure they work:

-- Make sure your bed is level, so you get a good first layer stick since some of these flower have a very small surface area on the bed.
+- Make sure your bed is level, so you get a good first layer stick since some of these flowers have a very small surface area on the bed.

 - Print the petals hot enough so that the drooloop sags nicely.